unicesi/EketalCompiler/README.md

 ### 3.1.
 Download the sources
   You can download the sources in two ways: directly from Github and using git.
  #### From Github
- Click in the button "Clone or Download" and press the "Download Zip" option
+   Click in the button "Clone or Download" and press the "Download Zip" option.
+Unzip the file.
+Finally, start Eclipse and set the workspace in the directory where you downloaded the sources

  #### Using Git
   You must have Git installed.
   Type into the git bash: